hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/06_compare_callers_IGV.md

 1. What do the various formats look like?
 (Zoom in to view the alignment information.)

-1. Let's change the name of the tracks, so that we are able to see them.

 1. Do you observe any correlation between the peaks and the alignment patterns in the Nanog and Input tracks?

 1. Suggested genes and surrounding areas to look at: